Reopening Updates for Businesses and Workplaces Impacted by COVID-19

 Reopening Status and Guidance by Business Type:

-GENERAL OPERATING GUIDANCE FOR OPEN BUSINESSES
+GENERAL OPERATING GUIDANCE

 In order to reopen, businesses must:

 1. Determine if your business is required to get proof of full vaccination for patrons.
 You can read the summary above and details at sf.gov/VaxRequired.
 For businesses that are required to check vaccination, follow the proof of vaccination requirements (self-attestations are not allowed for businesses required to confirm vaccination by the current health order).

 Note: Even if not required, if you wish to require proof of vaccination from patrons, you want your business to implement proof of vaccination, you can implement a system of verifying that patrons are vaccinated either through self-attestation or vaccine verification described above.

 2. Post two required signs, one posted publicly to support COVID-19 prevention practices, and one posted in employee break rooms sharing vaccination information.
 Click here to find templates for both required signs.

 3. Implement a process for screening personnel for COVID-19 symptoms, but this process can be determined by the business and no longer needs to be performed on-site.

 Note: Businesses will need to continue to report more than three positive COVID-19 cases to the Department of Health and in the case of COVID exposure, unvaccinated people will continue to be required to self-quarantine.